projectnessie/nessie-demos/README.md

 versions.

 If someone wants to run demos against an older "set of versions":
-* In Google Colaboratory it's as easy as opening a different URL.
+* In Google Colaboratory and Binder it's as easy as opening a different URL.
-* In Katakoda there seems to be no way to "just use a different URL/branch/tag".

 We might either accept that certain environments just don't support "changing versions on the fly" or we use a different strategy, if that's necessary.
 So the options are probably:
-* Demos (in Katakoda) only work against the "latest set of versions"
 * "Archive" certain, relevant demos in the demo-repo's "main" branch in separate directories

 I suspect, this chapter requires some more "brain cycles".